HopkinsLaboratory/Graphormer-IR/README.md

 # General
-Graphormer-IR is an extension to the Graphormer package, where documentation is available at https://graphormer.readthedocs.io/, and the original code can be found at https://github.com/microsoft/Graphormer/.
-If you use this code, you should cite our paper and the original Graphormer work:
+Graphormer-IR is an extension to the Graphormer package, where documentation is availablr at https://graphormer.readthedocs.io/, and the original code can be found at https://github.com/microsoft/Graphormer/.
+If you use this code, *please cite our paper and the original Graphormer work*:

 @article{Stienstra2024,
    author = {Cailum M. K. Stienstra and Liam Hebert and Patrick Thomas and Alexander Haack and Jason Guo and W. Scott Hopkins},